spawaskar-cora/cora-docs/docs/user-guide/skeletalelements.md

    - Inventory Completed Status
    - Reviewed Status

 The Anomaly section is read-only, and shows Anomaly information for a given bone.
-To make edits to go "Actions" "Edit".
+To make edits, go to "Actions" "Edit".
 ![SE createAnomalies1](../images/skeletalElements/createAnomalies.png)
 Click Save when finished adding Anomalies to be returned to the Anomaly page.

 ### Review

 The review tab is a pane which displays all other sub reports in one area.
 All reports are editable in the pane.
-For information on individual reports - see their detailed documentation in this document.
+For information on individual reports - see their detailed documentation.

 ![SE Review](../images/skeletalElements/review.png)